Reviews You Can Rely On

 Our Verdict

-Bowers & Wilkins are synonymous with high-quality audio.
-That's why we were excited to get a chance to put the Bowers & Wilkins Pi7 S2 to the test and hear how good their audio can sound.
-We thought that surely, because of their price, these would be among the highest-scoring earbuds.
+Bowers & Wilkins is synonymous with high-quality audio.
+That's why we were excited to test the Bowers & Wilkins Pi7 S2 and hear some stellar audio.
+We thought that surely, at this price, these would be among the highest-scoring earbuds.
 To say we were disappointed is an understatement.
-While the buds do sound decent, for being one of the most expensive options on the market, they didn't stand out as exceptional compared to the rest of our lineup.
-Aside from ok sound quality, the user experience left us wanting more with no EQ tunability and an elementary set of functions.
-Noise-cancellation is extremely subpar, performing worse with ANC on than some of our earbuds that don't have ANC, and battery life was the worst that we tested of any earbud.
+While the buds do sound decent, they didn't stand out as exceptional compared to the rest of our lineup.
+Aside from ok sound quality, the user experience left us wanting more with no EQ tunability and few functions.
+Noise-cancellation is extremely subpar, performing worse with ANC on than some of our earbuds that don't have ANC, and battery life was one of the worst we've tested.
 If you want great-sounding wireless earbuds, there are better options out there.

 REASONS TO BUY